FlavScents AInsights Entry for 4-Methyl Guaiacol (CAS: 93-51-6)

 5. Use in Fragrances

-In fragrance formulations, 4-methyl guaiacol is used to impart a smoky, woody character, often in oriental and woody fragrance families.
-It functions as a modifier or trace realism note, contributing to the complexity of the scent profile.
-Typical concentrations range from trace amounts to 0.5% in the final product, depending on the desired intensity.
-Its volatility allows it to act as a middle note, providing a lasting presence in the fragrance composition.
+In the fragrance industry, 4-methyl guaiacol is used in woody, spicy, and oriental fragrance families.
+It serves as a modifier or impact note, providing warmth and depth.
+Typical concentration ranges in fragrance formulations are from trace amounts to 0.5%, depending on the desired effect.
+Its volatility allows it to contribute primarily to the middle notes of a fragrance composition.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts